prakhartiwari0/100-days-of-code/log.md

 **Today's Progress**: I have started JavaScript!
 I already know the basics of programming so it quite easy, but still, I am focusing on the basics.
 I learnt about Variables, Consts, Numbers, Operators.

 **Thoughts:** Well, I need to sincerely devote the time that I give to learning this.
 And I also have to focus on my studies...Huh the life is soooo umm I don't know....
 Amazing?
 Lost?
 Confusing?
 What is this world?
 Who am I?
 Why am I?
 Aaah soo weird but unique.
-Listening to the music of Kimi no Na wa, it is pretty amazing.
+Listening to the music of *Kimi no Na wa*, it is pretty amazing.
+Btw I have successfully wasted three days into just being confused lost and kinda f\*cked up for nothing.
+HUH, I am just going through this teenage somehow, really difficult but I am enjoying too!
+New life experiences, feeling of starting out everything and imagining the future life ahead, so many thinigs to do!
+I Hope life will be a great journey...